Final Fantasy XIV: Development

 The original release of Final Fantasy XIV began development under the codename Rapture between late 2004 and early 2005, and was officially announced in 2009.
 This version was directed by Nobuaki Komoto and produced by Hiromichi Tanaka, who was also serving as the producer of Final Fantasy XI, and employed the Crystal Tools engine, which had previously been used for Final Fantasy XIII.
-Following a bug-laden, abbreviated beta test period, the game released in September 2010 to near-universal negative reception.
-After two extensions to the initial free trial period, then-Square Enix President Yoichi Wada issued a formal apology to players and fans in December 2010, and announced a dramatic overhaul in the development team, most prominently the removal of Tanaka from the project and the demotion of Komoto from Director to Lead Designer.
+Following a bug-laden, abbreviated beta test period, the game was released in September 2010 to near-universal negative reception.
+After two extensions to the initial free trial period, then-Square Enix President Yoichi Wada issued a formal apology to players and fans in December, and announced a dramatic overhaul in the development team, most prominently the removal of Tanaka from the project and the demotion of Komoto from Director to Lead Designer.
 Monthly fees for the game were suspended until further notice and the previously planned PlayStation 3 version was canceled.
 After the change in development team, Naoki Yoshida, who had worked as planning chief of Dragon Quest X, was brought in to supervise the project as both producer and director.

 In attempting to improve Final Fantasy XIV, Yoshida quickly discovered a number of key tasks.
 First and foremost, he had to restore trust in the player base while bringing the game up to a playable quality.
 To address this, Yoshida began writing "Letters from the Producer" which would discuss design direction, upcoming changes, player feedback, and increase transparency in the development process.
 However, outdated and cumbersome programming choices in the source code prevented the more radical modifications necessary to enhance the game.
 Thus, planning for a brand new game built from scratch started in January 2011 and development began in earnest by April, with work on a new game engine and server structure.
-Meanwhile, the team's efforts to improve the original release first came to fruition with patch 1.18 in July 2011, which included major changes to the battle system, implementation of auto-attack and instanced dungeons, removal of the controversial "fatigue" system, and the introduction of the Grand Company storyline which would supersede the original main scenario questline.
+Meanwhile, the team's efforts to improve the original release first came to fruition with patch 1.18 in July, which included major changes to the battle system, implementation of auto-attack and instanced dungeons, removal of the controversial "fatigue" system, and the introduction of the Grand Company storyline which would supersede the original main scenario questline.
 Subsequent patches would further refine the gameplay as well as set the stage for the Seventh Umbral Era events.